OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-08.md

 ## Isaiah 8:5

-The Lord spoke to me again:
+The Lord addressed me once more:

 ## Isaiah 8:6